 In this blog post you can find links to original texts of the three stories.
 Templates for puppets can be downloaded from our Printable Library.

-- Printable library of puppets that can be downloaded (to get access please sign up for our mailing list.)
+- Printable library of puppets that can be downloaded (previously available on my author’s site)

 - Shadow puppetry (instructions how to make puppets and screens)